DIYDave/HTTP-DateTime/README.md

 # HTTP-DateTime
 Library package for Arduino and other C ++ IDE.

-Made and tested for ESP8266.
-With small changes also usable with Arduino or ESP32.
+Made and tested for ESP8266 & ESP32.
+Also usable for Arduino with ethernet shield.
-- Read the date and time from the HTTP header of the server response.
+- Parse the date and time from the HTTP header of the server response.
-- User-selectable time zone and European daylight saving time.
+- User selectable time zone and European daylight saving time.

 ## How does it work?
 On every request to a web server, first a header is sent back as an answer.
 A request may be for example an [API request on Youtube](https://developers.google.com/youtube/v3/), on [Openweathermap](https://openweathermap.org/api), or a simple [load request for a HTML page](https://www.google.ch).